Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Yes the black Kagu do get the footmarks.
 When it's me alone driving - home - office - home, the issue is with the driver seat only and mostly I ignore it.
 The easiest way cleaning is a weekly wet microfiber cloth wipe and a vacuum if there are solid sand particles.
 Good thing about Kagu mats is that it is completely water washable and just gets back to the original finish in a minute when it's the usual foot marks that's bothering.
 When a lot of mud spoils the mat, a water wash is the best solution.
 Went with black mats seeing the finish it was giving.
 For a finer finish for black Kagu mats, a 3M dashboard spray can be used & wiped off on the Kagu Mats.

-kurups is offline (2) Thanks
+kurups is online now (2) Thanks

 Reply